Assumptions Of A Paired T Test

 7 min read

 A paired t-test is a statistical method used to compare the means of two related groups to determine if there is a significant difference between them.
-Plus, this test is commonly applied in scenarios where the same subjects are measured twice, such as before and after an intervention, or when subjects are paired in some way, like twins or matched pairs.
-Still, to ensure the validity of the results, certain assumptions must be met.
 These assumptions are critical because violating them can lead to incorrect conclusions.
-Below, we will explore the key assumptions of a paired t-test and why they matter That alone is useful..
+On the flip side, to ensure the validity of the results, certain assumptions must be met.
+This test is commonly applied in scenarios where the same subjects are measured twice, such as before and after an intervention, or when subjects are paired in some way, like twins or matched pairs.
+Below, we will explore the key assumptions of a paired t-test and why they matter That's the part that actually makes a difference..

 Introduction to Paired t-Test Assumptions